UgegeDaniel/jakk-frontend/README.md

 ## Concepts and APIs Employed

-- The API employed for the questions was gotten developed by Seunope [here]([https://github.com/Seunope]).
+- The API employed for the questions was gotten developed by [Seunope](https://github.com/Seunope).
 - Official API documentation for the movie db can be found [here](https://developers.themoviedb.org/3)
 - This app demonstrates the use of basic concepts of Angular Application
   - Modules